Hometown: Westminster, Md.

 “I love getting my hands dirty and creating something for clients that they are ecstatic to receive.
 Printing can be a challenging field, and knowing the customer is proud of a job I did in bringing their ideas to life – it’s the best feeling.”

 When Brittany started helping other students with their SkillsUSA projects, she discovered that she wanted to participate herself.
 “I remember representing Maryland at the National competition and feeling so proud knowing that I was doing my best and giving the competition my all.”

 Brittany continues to help train students for competition and loves seeing them develop their excitement for their skills as they learn and grow.

 “Printing is more than just ink on paper, it’s an interactive experience.
-Spreading that with the world is extremely important to me.”
+Sharing that with the world is extremely important to me.”

-After competing in WorldSkills, Brittany plans to continue her professional growth in the print media industry.
+After competing in WorldSkills, Brittany plans to continue her career in the print media industry.
 She currently works for RR Donnelley, a global integrated communications provider.